 Call your healthcare provider for guidance in reporting the attack.
-He or she can also decide if more treatment, such as antibiotics, a tetanus booster, or rabies vaccine, is needed.
+They can also decide if more treatment, such as antibiotics, a tetanus booster, or rabies vaccine, is needed.

 If possible, find the animal that caused the wound.
 Some animals need to be captured, confined, and observed for rabies.
 Don't try to capture the animal yourself.
 Instead, contact the nearest animal warden or animal control office in your area.

 If the animal can't be found, if the animal was a high-risk species or the animal attack was unprovoked, the victim may need a series of rabies shots.